Updated for 2023

 Here are 12 Ideas for Adults:

 There really is so much art to see at the Kunsthaus in Zurich, but to make it even better they always run the best “special exhibitions’.
 Plan your day carefully so that you have enough time to visit and don’t have to rush.
-If you happen to be visiting on a Wednesday entrance to the general exhibition area is free of charge!
+If you happen to be visiting on a Wednesday entrance to the general exhibition area is FREE of charge!
+Please note you may have to pay more for special exhibitions).Address: Heimplatz 1-5, 8001 Zürich.
+Closed Mondays.
 See here for more information.
+Check out the new Chipperfield Wing of the Kunsthaus and in particular the Pipilotti Rist exhibition which is mesmerising

 2. Hot chocolate or “Kaffee und Kuchen”